shyouhei/data-validator/README.md

 #### limitations
 - `Data::Validator` is recursive by default.
 There is no such thing like a nonrecursive validator.
 - `->with('Method')` does not make sense to us, so not supported.
+- `does` also does not make sense.
+Not supported.
 - We do distinguish arrays and hashes unlike perl.
 There also are no `->with('Sequenced')`.
 - I don't understand the actual needs of `xor`; all examples seems illustravive to me.
 Other validators like JSON Schema (cf [zigorou/perl-JSV](https://github.com/zigorou/perl-JSV)) do not have this.
 This lack of understanding can negatively impact.
 - I don't understand why @gfx thinks it's fast.